Greek Cuisine: 34 Traditional Greek Foods To Try

 18. Grilled Fish

-Greek cuisine offers a myriad of preparations for grilled fish, but the simplest is the most common—extra virgin olive oil, lemon, and garlic.
 Chefs often incorporate fresh herbs like oregano, mint, and thyme to punch up the flavor, but the delicious freshness of the fish is the most important element.

 19. Glyka Tou Koutaliou - Spoon Sweets

 The most common fruits used for Spoon Sweets are quince, cherries, figs, prickly pears, and apricots, but any kind of fruit can be used.
-The name "spoon sweets" comes from the fact that they are served with a small spoon, as they are too sticky to pick up with your fingers.
+The name "spoon sweets" comes from the fact that they are served with a small spoon, as these treats are too sticky to pick up with your fingers.

 Traditional Greek Spoon Sweets are a token of hospitality